 A criminal record, including a drug felony conviction, does not bar you from receiving SNAP benefits in Massachusetts.
 However, you can be barred from SNAP benefits if you:

-In order to bar you from SNAP as a fleeing felon, a law enforcement official must tell DTA of its intent to arrest you (within 20 or 30 days), and present to DTA an outstanding felony arrest warrant for any of the following National Crime Information Center Uniform Offense Classification Codes:
+In order to bar you from SNAP as a fleeing felon, a law enforcment official must tell DTA of its intent to arrest you (within 20 or 30 days), and present to DTA an outstanding felony warrant for any of the following National Crime Information Center Uniform Offense Classification Codes:

 - Escape (4901)